In this getting started diet guide for improving your nutrition, there are some things we will and won’t cover.

 You don’t even have to plan and prep something healthy.
 The win is taking time to sit down and plan.
 You can level up from there.

 Take action today

 There’s a small section of the population that is extraordinary at something.
 Take Serena Williams for example.
-Why is she better at tennis then you are?
+Why is she better at tennis than you are?

 It’s because she got good at the basics of tennis.
 She practiced the fundamentals over and over again.
 Like forehands, how to serve, and backhands.

-If you do the same with the nutrition you’ll get the same extraordinary results.
+If you do the same with nutrition you’ll get the same extraordinary results.

 - Create calorie awareness (Calorie balance is the most important part of weight management)